 - Buy extra charging cradles to ensure that you have charging stations in the most convenient of places.

 Panic Tracker battery length:

 Your Panic Tracker battery should last at least a full day if you are charging it correctly.
-If your Panic Tracker is lasting less than a day, check below that you are charging it correctly.
+If your Panic Tracker is lasting less than a day, watch the above video to see that you are charging it correctly.

 Knowing when your Panic Tracker is low on battery:

-- Low battery is indicated by a constant rapid pulse of the blue light on the side of the device.
+- Low battery is indicated by a constant rapid pulse of the blue light on the side of the Panic Tracker.
 If you see this you will need to charge your Panic Tracker urgently.